 Issues of concerning language or behaviours are raised with students as and when appropriate to ensure they are able to recognise why it might be a concern, or to allow them to ask someone for help.
 Students are encouraged to speak to a member of staff if they are worried someone might be at risk so that support can be offered to anyone affected by the issue.

-If you have concerns about a student (even if they seem minor) please report them to the Designated Safeguarding Lead at the School.
+If you have concerns about a student (even if they seem minor) please report them to Henry Popham-Cooper, Designated Safeguarding & Prevent Lead at the School.
 If you have any serious or immediate concerns regarding a child’s safety please contact the Police.

 Click on the links below to view the specific school policies linked to radicalisation and extremism: